Technical

 While type A personality is a gem in the rough, they frequently suffer from overdoing themselves.
 People with this personality tend to be aggressive and exhibit less tolerance to obstruction.
 They may resort to an independent working style, which will make it hard for team members to approach or confront them.
 So, is their overall character a good fit for the workplace?
 Let's see:

-To identify Type A personality from a heap of qualified applicants, HRs can effectively rely on Situation-Judgmental Tests and Structured Behavioral Interview Questions.
+To identify Type A personality from a heap of qualified applicants, HRs can effectively rely on Situational Judgment Tests (see our deep dive in What Is a Situational Judgement Test) and Structured interview examples.
 This tool directly or indirectly checks for the people's personality types with core behavioral traits such as impatience, hostility, competitiveness, and capacity.

 What is a Type B Personality?